nestjs/nest/Readme.md

 Nest is a powerful web framework for [Node.js](http://nodejs.org), which helps you effortlessly build efficient, scalable applications.
 It uses modern JavaScript, is built with [TypeScript](http://www.typescriptlang.org) and combines best concepts of both OOP (Object Oriented Progamming) and FP (Functional Programming).

-It is not another framework.
-You don't have to wait for a large community, because Nest is built with awesome, popular well-known libraries - [Express](https://github.com/expressjs/express) and [socket.io](https://github.com/socketio/socket.io) (you can use any other library if you want to)!
-It means, that you could quickly start using framework without worrying about a third party plugins.
+Nest is not just framework.
+You don’t have to wait for a large community, because Nest is built with awesome, popular, well-known libraries—[Express](https://github.com/expressjs/express) and [socket.io](https://github.com/socketio/socket.io) (you can use any other library if you want to)!
+This means that you can quickly start using Nest without worrying about third party plugins.

 ## Installation

-**Git:**
+**Install the TypeScript Starter Project with Git:**
 ```bash
 $ git clone https://github.com/kamilmysliwiec/nest-typescript-starter.git project
 $ cd project